nest/nest-simulator/doc/guides/running_simulations.rst

     For large, distributed simulations, it is recommended to set ``{"print_time": False}`` to avoid the overhead of the print calls.
-    In these cases, the real-time factor can be computed by measuring the real time manually and dividing by the set biological simulation time.
+    In these cases, the real-time factor can be computed by measuring the wall-clock time manually and dividing by the set biological simulation time.